 In most firms we see, hiring is a quick and easy exercise.
 You make a case for the role, interview some people and hire the bloke your gut votes for.

 Firing is its polar opposite.
-It’s a long, painful, extended process with HR acting as the spiritual embodiment of an Calcutta Municipal Department from 1983.
+It’s a long, painful, extended process with HR acting as the spiritual embodiment of a Calcutta Municipal Department.

 HIRING should be long, detailed and thorough and firing should be easier.
 Not easy, EASIER, when the employee is in the bottom percentile.
 The DECISION to fire should be long, detailed and thorough but the act and the process should be the length of a typical hindi movie (= 4 hours?)